jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 Intended usage: This extension identifier is used for accessing the RPKI registration data through RDAP.

-Extension identifier: rpkiRoa

-Registry operator: Any

-Published specification: [this document]

-Contact: IETF <iesg@ietf.org>

-Intended usage: This extension identifier is used for accessing the RPKI registration data through RDAP.

-Extension identifier: rpkiRoas

-Registry operator: Any

-Published specification: [this document]

-Contact: IETF <iesg@ietf.org>

-Intended usage: This extension identifier is used for accessing the RPKI registration data through RDAP.

-Extension identifier: rpkiRoaSearchResults

-Registry operator: Any

-Published specification: [this document]

-Contact: IETF <iesg@ietf.org>

-Intended usage: This extension identifier is used for accessing the RPKI registration data through RDAP.

-Extension identifier: rpkiAspa

-Registry operator: Any

-Published specification: [this document]

-Contact: IETF <iesg@ietf.org>

-Intended usage: This extension identifier is used for accessing the RPKI registration data through RDAP.

-Extension identifier: rpkiAspas

-Registry operator: Any

-Published specification: [this document]

-Contact: IETF <iesg@ietf.org>

-Intended usage: This extension identifier is used for accessing the RPKI registration data through RDAP.

-Extension identifier: rpkiAspaSearchResults

-Registry operator: Any

-Published specification: [this document]

-Contact: IETF <iesg@ietf.org>

-Intended usage: This extension identifier is used for accessing the RPKI registration data through RDAP.

-Extension identifier: rpkiBgpsecRouterCert

-Registry operator: Any

-Published specification: [this document]

-Contact: IETF <iesg@ietf.org>

-Intended usage: This extension identifier is used for accessing the RPKI registration data through RDAP.

-Extension identifier: rpkiBgpsecRouterCerts

-Registry operator: Any

-Published specification: [this document]

-Contact: IETF <iesg@ietf.org>

-Intended usage: This extension identifier is used for accessing the RPKI registration data through RDAP.

-Extension identifier: rpkiBgpsecRouterCertSearchResults

-Registry operator: Any

-Published specification: [this document]

-Contact: IETF <iesg@ietf.org>

-Intended usage: This extension identifier is used for accessing the RPKI registration data through RDAP.

 ## RDAP Reverse Search Registry {#reverse_search_registry}

 IANA is requested to register the following entries in the RDAP Reverse Search Registry at